zoufahl/sakaivv/README.md

 sakaivv

+- wip -

-wip - change sakai-'lists' to look like old kvv-lists
+Chrome extension to change sakai-'lists' for courses to look like old kvv-lists